skip to content link

 9. Find a new job

 If you’re starting fresh, try looking for a job in advance.
-You can request to have a video chat interview to save you an additional trip.
-If you do it this way, by the time you finish moving you’ll be ready to start work in no time.
+You can request a video chat interview to save you an additional trip.
+If you do it this way, by the time you finish moving, you’ll be ready to start work in no time.

 10. Register for school before you move

-If you have children, do some research on potential schools and select one.
+If you have children, start researching potential schools and select one.
 Once you have chosen a school, have the administration email or mail you registration forms.
-This is important especially if you’re moving in the middle of the school year, you wouldn’t want your kids to miss a lot of school days.
+This is important, especially if you’re moving in the middle of the school year; you wouldn’t want your kids to miss many school days.

 11. Cost of living

-You already know how much your new place costs, however, using the cost of living calculator will show you how much your new bag of groceries will be, the cost of transportation, and so on.
+You already know how much your new place costs; however, using the cost-of-living calculator will show you how much your new bag of groceries will cost, the cost of transportation, and so on.

 12. Transportation